Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War Story: The Marina District Condo Dispute

 The timeline began in March 2023 when Chen signed a purchase agreement to acquire a two-bedroom condo from Reynolds.
-The property, located on Chestnut Street, had recently undergone renovations, and Reynolds assured Chen that all upgrades complied with local building codes.
+The property, located on the claimant, had recently undergone renovations, and Reynolds assured Chen that all upgrades complied with local building codes.
 However, six weeks after escrow closed in late April, Chen discovered severe water damage hidden behind newly installed drywall—damage that Reynolds had allegedly failed to disclose.

 After initial attempts to negotiate repairs failed, Chen initiated arbitration in early June 2023 through the San Francisco Office of the Construction Contract Compliance Board.
 The panel comprised three arbitrators: retired judge Margaret Holloway, construction specialist Luis Ortega, and real estate attorney Sophia Patel.